 Since its unofficial inception in 1973 with Cohen and Boyer’s DNA cloning experiments, biotechnology has been spearheading medical and agricultural markets alike.
 Although many perceive biotech revolutions as controversial, the powerful explosion isn’t slowing down anytime soon.

-As this reasonably new sector continues its instrumental reach, it’s vital to understand how insurance for biotechnology companies serves to safeguard the future of the industry.
+As this reasonably new sector continues its instrumental reach, it’s vital to understand how insurance for biotech companies serves to safeguard the future of the industry.

 Plenty of people argue that biotechnology isn’t anything novel.
 After all, farmers have been manipulating livestock and crops for thousands of years.
 Whether optimizing genes or boosting yields, dabbling in this science is an old endeavor.